-We use a 3D-DDA algorithm [Fujimoto et al. 1986] for this traversal.
+We use a 3D-DDA algorithm [7] for this traversal.
 After each step, the kernel queries the grid data structure which is stored as a 3D texture.
 If the grid contains a null pointer, then that voxel is empty.
 If the pointer is not null, the voxel contains triangles.
-In this case, a ray-voxel pair is output and the ray is marked so that it is tested for intersection with the triangles in that voxel.
+In this

 Implementing the traverser loop on the multipass architecture requires multiple passes.
 The once per ray setup is done as two passes and each step through a voxel requires an additional pass.
-At the end of each pass, the fragment program must store all the stepping parameters used within the loop to textures, which then must be read for the next pass.
+At the end of each pass, the fragment program must store all the stepping parameters (e.g. current voxel) used within the loop to textures, which then must be read for the next pass.
 We will discuss the multipass implementation further after we discuss the intersection stage.